-- Schedule it.
-You don't go to important meetings and appointments spontaneously, you schedule them.
+Schedule it.
+You don't attend meetings and appointments spontaneously, you schedule them.
 If you're having trouble fitting exercise into your schedule, consider it an important appointment with yourself and mark it on your daily agenda.

 Does the thought of going to the gym fill you with dread?
 If you find the gym inconvenient, expensive, intimidating, or simply boring, that's okay.
 There are many exercise alternatives to weight rooms and cardio equipment.

 For many, simply getting outside makes all the difference.
 You may enjoy running outdoors, where you can enjoy alone time and nature, even if you hate treadmills.

 Just about everyone can find a physical activity they enjoy.
 But you may need to think beyond the standard running, swimming, and biking options.
 Here are a few activities you may find fun: